vanlehn/LaitsV3/documentation/activities.md

 * To observe closely how the values of a particular model are calculated (?)

 #### Workflow
-All nodes which the author marked as "in model" and "optional" (?) will appear on the canvas.
+All nodes which the author marked as "in model" and "optional" will appear on the canvas.
 The appearance of a node will depend on its type:
 * Parameters
-  * All fields are filled in corretly by the system at the start; the student will never need to modify parameters
+  * All fields are filled in correctly by the system at the start; the student will never need to modify parameters
   * Solid green border
   * Interior of the node shows the value and units (in all cases in this document, units appear only when entered by author)
   * Clicking on the node opens the node editor with all fields disabled (uneditable)